leblanchannah/leblanchannah.github.io/README.md

 - Natural language processing
 - Deep learning

+I mostly use Python and Matlab for my research.

 When I graduate in 2019 I want to be a data scientist!

 Current side projects